danielneil/Shark/README.md

 **Financials**

-An understanding of financial markets and algorithmic trading.

-Any kind of financial analytics specialisations are **strongly** desired.
+An understanding of financial markets, algorithmic trading, or any kind of analytical specialisations are **strongly** desired.

 **Mathematics**